nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: 1.
 Install CakeCollate on the computer that you want to transfer your data to. <br>
-       <p>      2.
-You should be able to see a folder named data inside the CakeCollate home folder. </p>
+             2. You should be able to see a folder named data inside the CakeCollate home folder. <br>
-       <p>      3.
-Replace this folder with the data folder from your original CakeCollate home folder.</p>
+             3. Replace this folder with the data folder from your original CakeCollate home folder.

 --------------------------------------------------------------------------------------------------------------------